 Place the lace edging on the right side of the fabric at the seam line with the decorative part facing inward and baste in place.
 Lay the second layer of fabric, right sides together, over the first layer and pin.
 Stitch through all layers, leaving a 1-inch opening to turn the cap right side out.
 Clip the seam, turn the project and press.
 Pin the two layers together at the Point B and Point C lines and stitch along each line, forming the elastic channel.
 Attach a safety pin to one end of the elastic and thread it through the casing at the buttonhole.
 Try it on and adjust the elastic as needed.
 Overlap and sew the elastic ends together.

-- For a speedy project, cut out only one layer for the cap and zigzag the stretched elastic directly to the cap where the elastic channel would be.
+For less fullness in the cap, move all lines toward the center point.
+For a deeper brim ruffle, move the cutting line farther from the center point.
+For a speedy project, cut out only one layer for the cap and zigzag the stretched elastic directly to the cap where the elastic channel would be.

-- If the fabric has a right and wrong side, make all markings on the right side of one layer.
+Using heavy fabric, such as denim will result in a less puffy cap.
+Keep all sewing tools away from small children and pets.
+If the fabric has a right and wrong side, make all markings on the right side of one layer.